harshitamahb/Agriculture-Production-Cooperative-System/README.md

 This system can be used by a group of 2-10 farmers (members) and is run by an admin, the system takes inputs from the user and performs various tasks like,

-- maintaining an inventory of resources (recording counts, maintenance costs, servicing dates etc.),
+- Maintaining an inventory of resources (recording counts, maintenance costs, servicing dates etc.),
-- comprehensive data of members' individual resource contributions,
+- Comprehensive data of members' individual resource contributions,
-- updating information of crops to be produced,
+- Updating information of crops to be produced,
-- creating subgroups of members, and allocating them the crop to be produced (along with providing the resources required for production of the crop),
+- Creating subgroups of members, and allocating them the crop to be produced (along with providing the resources required for production of the crop),
-- generating an yearly data of total crop yield (on monsoon, summer and winter basis),
+- Generating an yearly data of total crop yield (on monsoon, summer and winter basis),
-- dividing the crop yields among members in ratio of their input (resource) contribution (this part of the system needs more efficiency),
+- Dividing the crop yields among members in ratio of their input (resource) contribution (this part of the system needs more efficiency),
-- generating individual crop yield shares of the members.
+- Generating individual crop yield shares of the members.

 The main motive of this system is to provide a solution to reduce intensive farming over a small area of land and help farmers make more profit from existing resources.